rscas-digital-unit/LifeNets/docs/00-overview/project-overview.md

 This tag-based approach should be treated as a configurable project parameter, not as hardcoded business logic.

-## Authentication Context

-Access to the WordPress REST API will require user authentication via **JWT (JSON Web Token)**.
-Users will log in with dedicated credentials already created for the application.
-Authentication should therefore be considered part of the standard application flow, not an optional developer-only feature.

-The commonly used WordPress plugin **JWT Authentication for WP REST API** exposes filters for token timing and documents a default expiration of `time() + (DAY_IN_SECONDS * 7)`, i.e. 7 days. :contentReference[oaicite:0]{index=0}

-The frontend application must therefore be designed to:

-- Authenticate users before protected API consumption
-- Store and reuse the token securely during its validity period
-- Detect expired or invalid tokens
-- Gracefully redirect users back to the login flow when needed

 ## Main Functional Behaviour

 From a user perspective, the application should behave as a curated project landing page rather than as a raw feed of WordPress content.